Automated Evolution of Feature Logging Statement Levels Using Git Histories and Degree of Interest: Introduction

 \item[Approach design.]
 We present an automated approach that programmatically manipulates a Mylyn DOI model using Git histories to evolve feature logging statement levels to better align with the current features of interest.
 Widespread manual log level modification is alleviated, information overload is reduced, and more relevant events are underscored, potentially exposing bugs.

 \item[Heuristic formulation.]
 Heuristics---based on first-hand developer feedback---to distinguish between feature logs and those with more critical information are proposed.

 \item[Implementation \& experimental evaluation.]
 To ensure real-world applicability, we implemented our approach as an open-source Eclipse IDE plug-in built upon Mylyn and JGit and used it to study \NumProjects\ Java projects.
-Our technique successfully analyzes \analyzedPercentage\ of logging statements, increases log level distributions by \distributionPercentageIncreaseApprox, identifies logs manually modified with an \recallApprox\ recall and an \levelDirectionSuccessRateApprox\ level-direction match rate, and increases the focus of logs in bug fix contexts at a rate of \bugsIdealVersusActualRateApprox.
-Furthermore, several pull (patch) requests were integrated into large and popular open-source projects.
+Our technique successfully analyzes \analyzedPercentage\ of logging statements, increases log level distributions by \distributionPercentageIncreaseApprox, and increases the focus of logs in bug fix contexts at a rate of \bugsIdealVersusActualRateApprox.
+Furthermore, several pull requests were integrated into large and popular open-source projects.

 \end{description}